Give thanks to the Lord, for he is good, for his steadfast love endures forever.

 Father Robert J. Samson was appointed the seventh Pastor of St. Gabriel Parish in June 2006.
-Under his direction, our parish school has maintained a strong enrollment, undergone needed physical improvements, and implemented curriculum improvements.
+Under his direction, our parish school maintained a strong enrollment, completed needed physical improvements, and implemented curriculum improvements.
 Fr.
 Samson oversaw the transition of our convent to a parish center known as Gabriel House, a meeting place for a variety of parish, school, and community functions.
 With his oversight, our campus has been improved in its landscape, its core systems (utilities, roofing etc.) and its safety and security.
 During our 75th Anniversary as a parish in 2009, Fr.
 Samson encouraged and supported a variety of unifying celebrations.
-He brings his joy of the Lord to all parish activities to include weddings, children's masses, ACTS retreats, RCIA, and more.
-His empathy for his parishioners is evident in his support of the sick, the dying, the homebound, and the poor.

 Monsignor John B. Shamleffer, J.C.L., M.C.L., was appointed the eighth Pastor of St. Gabriel the Archangel Parish in June 2013.
-Upon his arrival, he quickly embraced the many activities and functions of our parish, and looks forward to celebrating our 80th Anniversary in 2014.
+Upon his arrival, he quickly embraced the many activities and functions of our parish, and celebrated our 80th Anniversary in 2014.

 The parish purchased their first church bells, a set of Schulmerich Basilican Bells, in 1957.
 They echoed the hour of the day and the times for Mass through the streets and gently reminded people of the presence of the church in the neighborhood.